jnytnai0613/ssa-nginx-controller/README.md

                 number: 80
   ingressSecureEnabled: true
 ```

+**NOTE:** Currently, renaming and field modification of each resource is supported, but modification of the Ingress host field when ingressSecureEnabled = true is not supported.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.